VinayShetyeOfficial/html-css-js-projects/Age Calculator App/README.md

 - **Real-time Calculation**: Instantly see the results as you input your date of birth and click the `Calculate` button.

 ## Installation
+To set up the website on your local machine:
+1. Clone or download this repository.
+2. Navigate to the project directory.
-To use the app, clone or download the repository and open the `index.html` file in your preferred web browser.
+3. Open the `index.html` file in a web browser to view the website.

 ## Contributing
 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.